Our SENCO is Ms C Ford

 Our aim for every student is to achieve their potential, regardless of their level of ability.
-As an alternative to the GCSE qualifications, the school also offers Certificates and Diplomas, which are an option choice at KS4.

 At Saint John Houghton Catholic Voluntary Academy, students are supported by their peers in morning literacy and numeracy programmes.
 This is to help students gain in confidence and become more independent learners.
 As a school we believe in full inclusion.